Currently, these airlines offer direct service at the Ithaca Airport:

 United to/from: Washington DC-Dulles International Airport

 If you cannot arrange a flight into Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue and Newark on United).
 Ithaca is 60 miles/100 km (90-minute drive) from Syracuse.
-Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084).
-Several scheduled trips are offered each day and you must call to make a reservation at least 24 hours, and up to 30 days, in advance.
-You may also arrange transportation to Ithaca through an area taxi service, Lyft, or Uber, or by driving a rental car.
+Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084), which offers several scheduled trips each day.
+You must call to make a reservation at least 24 hours, and up to 30 days, in advance.
+You may also arrange transportation to Ithaca through an area taxi or Uber/Lyft service, or by driving a rental car.

 The following companies provide bus service between New York City and Ithaca (generally a 4.5-to-5-hour trip):

 Cornell’s Campus-to-Campus Express (phone 1.607.254.8747)